openego/eTraGo/README.rst

 .. code-block::

-   $ pip3 install -e /path/to/eTraGo/ --process-dependency-links
+   $ pip3 install -e /path/to/eTraGo/

 Using a virtual environment
 ===========================